The Hunger Games (film): Casting

-Ross had a general idea of who he wanted to cast in some roles, but the studio insisted to hold auditions for the roles, which he accepted.
-He found the castings of Katniss Everdeen, Peeta Mellark and Gale Hawthorne as "honestly easy".
-Lionsgate confirmed in March 2011 that about 30 actresses auditioned or read for the role of Katniss Everdeen, including Hailee Steinfeld, Abigail Breslin, Emma Roberts, Saoirse Ronan, Chloë Grace Moretz, Jodelle Ferland, Lyndsy Fonseca, Emily Browning, Shailene Woodley, Kaya Scodelario and Troian Bellisario.
+Ross had a general idea of who he wanted to cast in some roles, but the studio insisted on holding auditions for the roles, which he accepted.
+He found the castings of Katniss Everdeen, Peeta Mellark and Gale Hawthorne "honestly easy".
+Lionsgate confirmed in March 2011 that about 30 actresses auditioned or read for the role of Katniss Everdeen, including Hailee Steinfeld, Abigail Breslin, Emma Roberts, Alyson Stoner, Saoirse Ronan, Chloë Grace Moretz, Jodelle Ferland, Lyndsy Fonseca, Emily Browning, Shailene Woodley, Kaya Scodelario and Troian Bellisario.
 On March 16, 2011, it was announced that Jennifer Lawrence (who was at the time filming for X-Men: First Class) had landed the role.
 Feeling that Lawrence "blew the doors off the place", Ross described Lawrence as having "an incredible amount of self-assuredness, you got the sense that this girl knew exactly who she was.
 And then she came in and read for me and just knocked me out; I'd never seen an audition like that before in my life.
 It was one of those things where you just glimpse your whole movie in front of you."

 Though Lawrence was 20 when filming began, four years older than the character, Collins said that the role demanded "a certain maturity and power" and said she would rather the actress be older than younger.
 She added that Lawrence was the "only one who truly captured the character I wrote in the book" and that she had "every essential quality necessary to play Katniss".
 Lawrence, a fan of the books, was originally intimidated by the size of the production, and took three days to accept the role.
+The producers wanted Lawrence to lose weight for the role, but she refused as she didn't want to become a bad role model for young girls.